nondejus/AwesomeUnityCommunity/README.md

 * [Unity Finder](https://github.com/UnityTech/unity_finder "") - Node.js module for finding all Unity installations on Windows and Mac computers.
 * [Unity3D Tools](https://github.com/TheUncas/unity3D-tools "") - Unity3D common useful tools.
 * [Quick Play Tool](https://github.com/atrblizzard/Quick-Play-Tool "") - Unity3D editor tool to speed up scene switching and playtesting when you are working with multiple scenes.
+* [Cyber Dogs Toolbox](https://github.com/Harley-Torrisi/Cyber-Dogs-Toolbox "") - A default asset used to help in the development of games using C# in Unity.

 ## :electric_plug: Plugins <a name="plugins"></a>